A sequential linear complementarity problem method for generalized Nash equilibrium problems: A merit function and its descent property for GNEPs

-This subproblem is an AGNEP.
-When $N=1$, the GNE subproblem~\eqref{subproblem} then reduces to a quadratic programming problem, which coincides with the subproblem derived by the classical SQP method \cite{han1977globally}.
-When the GNEP \eqref{GNEP} is player-convex, each solution $\bp$ to the GNE subproblem~\eqref{subproblem} at $(x,\lambda)$ admits a multiplier $\blam$ such that $(\bp,\blam - \lambda)$ is the solution to the LC subproblem~\eqref{KKT-linearized} at $(x,\lam)$.
+This subproblem is an affine GNEP.
+When $N=1$, it reduces to a quadratic programming problem, which coincides with the subproblem derived by the classical SQP method \cite{han1977globally}.
+When the GNEP \eqref{GNEP} is player-convex, each solution $\bp$ of the GNE subproblem~\eqref{subproblem} at $(x,\lambda)$ admits a multiplier $\blam$ such that $(\bp,\blam - \lambda)$ solves the LC subproblem~\eqref{KKT-linearized} at $(x,\lam)$.

-To better illustrate the properties of the resulting GNE subproblem~\eqref{subproblem}, including the fact that the linear constraints remain unchanged under the proposed linearization scheme, we present a practically motivated example.
-This example will be analyzed in detail in Appendix~\ref{appendix:further analysis for the internet switching model} with respect to the subproblem solvability and the local superlinear convergence of the proposed method.
-It also serves as one of the test problems in our numerical experiments.
+To better illustrate the structure of \eqref{subproblem}, we present a practically motivated example, which will be analyzed in detail in Appendix~\ref{appendix:further analysis for the internet switching model}.
+This example also serves as one of the test problems in our numerical experiments.

 \begin{example} This is a variant of the internet switching model introduced by \cite{kesselman2005game} and further analyzed by \cite{facchinei2009generalized}.
 It considers a setting with $N$ selfish users competing for buffer capacity in a shared network.
-Each user has a data transmission requirement $x^\nu \in [l_\nu, L_\nu]$, where $l_\nu, L_\nu\in \R_+$ such that $l_\nu \in (0,+\infty)$ and $L_\nu \in [l_\nu, +\infty)\cup \{ + \infty\}$.
+Each user has a data transmission requirement $x^\nu \in [l_\nu, L_\nu]$, where $0<l_\nu\le L_\nu$ and $L_\nu$ may be $+\infty$.
 Let $B>0$ be the maximum buffer capacity of the network.
 Some users are constrained by this buffer capacity, while others are not.
-Accordingly, let $[N_1] \subset [N]$ be the set of the informed users who are constrained by the buffer capacity, and then $[N] \setminus [N_1]$ comprises uninformed ones.
+Accordingly, let $[N_1] \subset [N]$ be the set of the constrained users subject to the buffer capacity, and $[N] \setminus [N_1]$ be the set of unconstrained ones.
 Each user solves the following optimization problem:

 where the term $\frac{x^\nu}{\sum_{\mu \in [N]} x^\mu}$ denotes the transmission rate, and $1- \frac{\sum_{\mu\in [N]} x^\mu}{B}$ represents the congestion level.
 This is a player-convex GNEP.
 When $[N_1] = [N]$, the model reduces to a jointly-convex GNEP.
 At a given point $(x,\lam)$, the GNE subproblem associated with \eqref{exm-1} is